Australian Academy of Law: Prizes and scholarships

-School and Professor Prue Vines, University of New South Wales Law School.
+In 2026, the essay topic was "Section 51(xxxi) of the Commonwealth Constitution confers power on the Commonwealth Parliament to make laws with respect to the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws.
+What is the relationship between s 51(xxxi) and: (1) the other powers under s 51; and (2) the rest of the Constitution?
+Has the 2025 trilogy of cases, Commonwealth v Yunupingu [2025] HCA 6, G Global 120 TE Pty Ltd v Commissioner of State Revenue (Qld) [2025] HCA 39, Russian Federation v Commonwealth [2025] HCA 44, resolved that relationship?
+Do you agree?"

-The winning essay will be published in the Australian Law Journal.
+The winning essay is published in the Australian Law Journal.

-Prize winners from 2015 to 2024 are listed on the Academy's website.
+Prize winners from 2015 to 2025 are listed on the Academy's website.

-As well, the Academy awards annually the Michael Coper Memorial Prize of $1,500 to the winner of the Paper Presentation Competition conducted by the Australian Law Students' Association, and a prize of $1,500 for the best presentation at the Australian and New Zealand Law Honours Conference.
+The Academy also awards annually the Michael Coper Memorial Prize of $2,000 to the winner of the Paper Presentation Competition conducted by the Australian Law Students' Association at the Australian and New Zealand Law Honours Conference.

 In 2021, the AAL offered for the first time the Australian Academy of Law First Nations Scholarship tenable in 2021 for a First Nations final year law student.

-The First Nations Scholar for 2021 was Ms Mikeyli Hendry, a student at the University of Adelaide.
+The First Nations Scholar for 2021 was Mikeyli Hendry, a student at the University of Adelaide.

-The First Nations Scholar for 2022 was Ms Lillian Ireland, a student at the Australian National University.
+The First Nations Scholar for 2022 was Lillian Ireland, a student at the Australian National University.

-The First Nations Scholar for 2023 was Ms Georgia Fryer, a member of the Cubbitch Barta clan of the Dharawal nation and a final year law student at the University of Sydney majoring in Socio-Legal Studies.
+The First Nations Scholar for 2023 was Georgia Fryer, a member of the Cubbitch Barta clan of the Dharawal nation and a final year law student at the University of Sydney majoring in Socio-Legal Studies.

-The First Nations Scholar for 2024 was UNSW student Mr Kyle Fox, a proud Wiradjuri man currently in his final year at UNSW studying for a Bachelor of Law and Criminology and Criminal Justice.
+The First Nations Scholar for 2024 was UNSW student Kyle Fox, a Wiradjuri man currently in his final year at UNSW studying for a Bachelor of Law and Criminology and Criminal Justice.

-The First Nations Scholar for 2025 was Ms Rikisha Phineasa, a proud Torres Strait Islander woman who is a final year law student at James Cook University.
+The First Nations Scholar for 2025 was Rikisha Phineasa, a Torres Strait Islander woman who is a final year law student at James Cook University.

+The First Nations Scholar for 2026 was Amos Taylor, a proud descendant of the Gija and Jaru peoples of the Eastern Kimberley, who is a final year law student at the University of New South Wales.

 The amount of the award is now $6,000.
 Applications are through nominations by the respective Law Deans.
 The selection criteria are on the AAL's website.